apache/airflow/CONTRIBUTING.rst

 * `Documentation <docs/apache-airflow-providers-google>`_
 * `Example DAGs <airflow/providers/google/cloud/example_dags>`_

-Part of the documentation are example dags.
-We are using the example dags for various purposes in
+Part of the documentation are example dags (placed in the ``tests/system`` folder).
+The reason why they are in ``tests/system`` is because we are using the example dags for various purposes:
-providers:

 * showing real examples of how your provider classes (Operators/Sensors/Transfers) can be used
 * snippets of the examples are embedded in the documentation via ``exampleinclude::`` directive
-* examples are executable as system tests
+* examples are executable as system tests and some of our stakeholders run them regularly to check if ``system`` level instagration is still working, before releasing a new version of the provider.

 Testing the community managed providers
 ---------------------------------------